priyalsoni10/priyalsoni10/README.md

 Here are some ideas to get you started:
 --> I am Priyal Soni
---> Student of Mandsaur University ,Mandsaur
+--> Student of Computer Science Engineering
 🌱 I’m currently learning ...